nichham2/docker-environment/README.md

 |                       |                                                                                                                                  |
 +-----------------------+----------------------------------------------------------------------------------------------------------------------------------+
 ```
-Don't forget to redirect traefik.xxxxx.xxx and portainer.xxxxx.xxx to 195.15.XXX.XX!
+Don't forget to redirect traefik.xxxxx.xxx and portainer.xxxxx.xxx to 195.15.XXX.XX in your DNS providers portal!
 In this example, Traefik is accessible from : https://traefik.xxxxx.xxx with admin / xXXxxXXXxx1111XXX1 and Portainer is accessible from : https://portainer.xxxxx.xxx

 ## Templates for Portainer